virtualagc/virtualagc/yaShuttle/yaHAL-S/PALMAT.md

 (The suffix 'l_' in 'l_P' is due to the name mangling performed by the compiler, and is thus the procedure name used internally.)

 As far as stupid, unnecessary differences between `PROCEDURE` and `FUNCTION` calls are concerned, the input parameters for the call to a `PROCEDURE` are in the opposite order on the computation stack as the parameters for a `FUNCTION`.
-Thus,
+Thus,"

 * `X`<sub>`N`</sub> is the top element of the stack.
 * ...